microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 This search finds the Patient Resource with the given id (there can only be one Resource for a given id).

-## Step 1 - Understand the basic concepts of FHIR Search
+## Step 1 - Making API Calls with Search Parameters
 Using the FHIR Search Postman collection provided, search for Patients using the following: ```_id```, ```name```, and more.

 Q: In what field does ```name``` work?
 What is FHIR matching against?